 AI product photography takes a single photo of your skincare product - shot on a phone, on any flat surface - and places it into a photorealistic generated scene with accurate lighting, shadows, and surface reflections.
 It is not a composite or a cutout dropped onto a stock photo.
 The AI generates an environment that physically matches your product: the light source direction, the surface material below the product, and the background depth are all generated as a coherent scene around your specific packaging.

-Critically, Pixair AI does not modify the product itself.
+Pixair AI does not modify the product itself.
 The workflow isolates your product from the source photo, then composites it into the generated scene with physically correct lighting.
 Your label text, packaging finish, cap color, and any printed detail are taken directly from your original photo and preserved exactly - the AI only changes what is behind and around the product.

 The result is a single image that looks like a photographer placed your serum on a marble surface and shot it - not a product cut out and pasted onto a bathroom background from a stock library.
+To match a specific aesthetic or mood board, the Inspire feature lets you attach a reference image and guide the scene generation toward a specific visual style.
+For the full overview of AI product photography across all categories, see the complete AI product photography guide.

 Marble lifestyle